jacobdensford/jacobdensford.com/projects/shanghai-royale.md

 Choose none, one, or a combination of alternative rules before the game begins.

+### Bank Your Buys

+Everyone has two buys each hand.
+Unused buys roll over to subsequent hands.

 ### Blade of Fools

 Jokers may be played face up and sideways in front of a player at any time, each increasing that player’s points gained that hand by 20.